Monacan High School: Monacan High School Marching Chiefs

 The Monacan High School Marching Chiefs are a seven time Virginia Honor Band and a six-time VMEA Blue Ribbon School for Music.
-The current band director of the Marching Chiefs is Jennifer Ryan.
-Joining Monacan in the spring of 2000, Ryan has directed over twenty one shows including some of Monacan's most recent shows, "Music From The Lion King" and "The Music of Motown".
-The Lion King earned them an array of awards during their 2015 competition season including 1st Place Percussion, 2nd Place Overall in Class AA, Best Music, 1st Place Auxiliary and scoring a state rating of Excellent at VBODA 2015.
-Their 2016 field show entitled "The Music of Motown", consisted of classic songs like "Ain't No Mountain High Enough" and "Get Ready".
-The Marching Chiefs took "Motown" to several competitions and events throughout Virginia including, "Showcase of Bands", "James Madison University: Parade of Champions", and VBODA 2016.
-At the Hermitage Classic 2016, the Marching Chiefs took 3rd in class AAA overall, earning a VBODA Competition rating of 79.5/100, "Excellent".
 On October 29, 2016, the Marching Chiefs earned a final VBODA State Competition Rating of 85.0/100, "Superior".
 On September 28, 2018, the Marching Chiefs took their 2018 Field Show entitled, "The Music of Santana" to the Hermitage Classic.
 Earning 1st Place Music and 3rd Place Overall in class 3A, their total score came to 81/100.
-On October 13, 2018, Monacan took their show to the Midlothian High School Showcase of Bands, receiving an overall score of 89/100 and 2nd Place overall in Class 4A, also taking 1st Place General Effect and 2nd Place in Music, Percussion, Auxiliary, and Marching.

 2018 VHSL Ken Tilley Student Leaders Conference at Monacan High School

 Monacan High School was selected to be the site host for the 22nd Annual VHSL Ken Tilley Student Leaders Conference.
 Beating out several other applicants, Monacan made history by being both the smallest and oldest school to ever host the SLC.
 From the beginning, their conference committee had a dream to impact students and change the way they perceive themselves.
 It doesn't matter who you are or where you come from, anyone can be a leader.
 Anyone can change the world.

 The conference helped students develop their leadership potential in the context of their schools and communities.
 With thought-provoking keynote speakers as well as breakout sessions that stimulated individual participation, it was one of the biggest leadership conferences in Virginia for high-school youth.
 Monacan's edition of the conference brought over 900 leaders from over 64 different high schools statewide.